ChameleonCloud/docs/source/technical/kvm/kvm_lbaas.rst

-Load Balancer as a Service
+Load balancer as a service
 ==========================

 Available on KVM@TACC is the OpenStack Octavia Load Balancer as a Service (LBaas).
 This service allows a single IP address to be used to distribute connections among a number of virtual machine instances.